 Dr. Budziak has served on the faculties of North Central College, Concordia University, St. Xavier University, and the Catholic Theological Union.
-Her area of research interest involves application of qualitative research techniques to choral rehearsal and other community music settings.
-She currently serves as director of worship music at Old St. Patrick Church in Chicago and has been a professional member of the Chicago Symphony Chorus for over two decades.
+Her areas of research interests include liminal/ritual studies and the social and identity-forming implications of community music-making.
+She currently serves as an assistant conductor for the Chicago Symphony Chorus.

 D.M.A. in Choral Conducting, Northwestern University